byronka/minum/README.md

 * Has [examples of framework use](#example-projects-demonstrating-usage)

-Minum is five thousand lines of code - the "minimalist" competitors range from 400,000 to 700,000 lines when accounting for their dependencies.
-I have not found a similar project.
+Minum is five thousand lines of ordinary and well-tested code: hashmaps, sockets, etc. The "minimalist" competitors range from 400,000 to 700,000 lines when accounting for their dependencies.

 Applying a minimalist approach enables easier debugging, maintainability, and lower overall cost.
 Most frameworks trade faster start-up for a higher overall cost.
 If you need sustainable quality, the software